davehasagithub/slidewsl/NOTES.md

     in the root of the WSL2 distro (or, more specifically, they are expanded from the encoded chunks in `getslidewsl.bat`).

-  If you're interested in making customizations, one approach is to clone this repo to your
+  If you're interested in making customizations, one approach is:
-    Windows host (i.e., outside of the WSL2 distro).
+  - Clone this repo to your Windows host (i.e., outside of the WSL2 distro).
   - Run `dev sync` in WSL2, and, if found, it will run `~/slidewsl/sync.sh`.
     - During a fresh install of SlideWSL, pass the location of your script:
       `getslidewsl myusr mypswd ..\local\sync.sh`